-A lot of people care about the food that they are putting into their bodies.
+Many people care about the food they are putting into their bodies.
 What is the nutritional value?
 How is it going to improve how you feel?
 A lot goes into planning your diet.
 It is hard to figure out what nutrition information is actually correct.

-I hope you enjoy this article where we will be listing the best Joe Rogan Podcast episodes that have to do with nutrition.
+I hope you enjoy this article, where we will list the best Joe Rogan Podcast episodes related to nutrition.

 Table of Contents